kmaciaszek/simple-lottery/README.md

 The first command builds the application and the second runs it.
 It starts an embedded web container which serves the application on port 8080.
-If this port is already used on your system by something else then you can change the simple-lotter default port by editing the 'server.port' property defined in:
+If this port is already used on your system by something else then you can change the simple-lottery default port by editing the 'server.port' property defined in:
     simple-lottery/src/main/resources/application.properties
 default value:
     server.port=8080